truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 {{< include file="/static/includes/JiraFilterInstructions.md" >}}

 ### 24.04.0 Known Issues

+* An issue was discovered after 24.04.0 released where a TrueNAS system that has a VM configured with IPv6 bind addresses can disrupt the TrueNAS web interface after upgrading to 24.04.0 ([NAS-128102](https://ixsystems.atlassian.net/browse/NAS-128102)).
+  Users with this particular configuration are encouraged to either wait for the 24.04.1 maintenance release before upgrading or remove any IPv6 bind addresses from existing VMs before upgrading to 24.04.0.

 * Installed Apps network traffic is reporting numbers greater than actual usage [NAS-128471](https://ixsystems.atlassian.net/browse/NAS-128471).